postlund/pyatv/docs/internals/tools.md

 You may now use these credentials: 75FBEEC773CFC563:8F06696F2542D70DF59286C761695C485F815BE3D152849E1361282D46AB1493
 ```

+### RAOP

+Streaming files and most other feature should work to some extent.
+Encryption is not supported.

 ## State Support

 Partial support for maintaining device state is implemented, but not for everything.
 Here is a simple example: